 ADHD presents differently in adults than it does in children, which may explain why so many cases of adult ADHD are misdiagnosed or undiagnosed.
-Adult ADHD disrupts what are called the “executive functions” of the brain, such as judgment, decision-making, initiative, memory, and the ability to complete complex tasks.
+Adult ADHD disrupts the so-called “executive functions” of the brain, such as:

 Adult ADHD Self-Reporting Scale

-The following are a sample of questions from the checklist.
-Choose one of these five responses for each: Never, Rarely, Sometimes, Often, or Very Often.
+The following are examples of questions from the checklist.
+Choose one of these five responses for each:

 - “How often do you have difficulty keeping your attention when you are doing boring or repetitive work?”